Demand for Contactless Payments by Consumers Ramps Up

 The pandemic is driving significant growth of contactless payments.
 According to ResearchAndMarkets.com, the global contactless payment market will grow from USD 10.3 billion in 2020 to USD 18 billion by 2025.

 At this point, no one wants to handle cash right now.
-While consumers were already adopting contactless forms of payment, including credit cards they can tap or wave and digital wallets, COVID-19 is advancing the use of credit cards consumers can tap or wave, and digital wallets.
+While consumers were already adopting contactless forms of payment, including credit cards they can tap or wave and digital wallets, COVID-19 is advancing it.
 Some retailers have already activated contactless or can quickly turn it on.
 Others must take action now or face rejection by consumers.

 Walmart has expanded its contactless payment options to eliminate the requirement for signatures.
 Customers scan a QR code that syncs with the Walmart Pay app.